itssme/cs-tournament-manager/readme.md

 + `API_USERNAME`="API": The username that is used in the background for API requests.
 + `ADMIN_PASSWORD`="admin": The password for the admin user in the webinterface (login at: `/auth/login`)
 + `HTTP_PROTOCOL`="http": The protocol used to connect to the api
-+ `RCON_PASSWORD`="pass": The password for the rcon connections to the csgo servers.
++ `RCON_PASSWORD`="pass": The password for the rcon connections to the cs2 servers.
-+ `GOTV_PASSWORD`="pass": The password for the GOTV connections to the csgo servers.
++ `GOTV_PASSWORD`="pass": The password for the GOTV connections to the cs2 servers.
 + `POSTGRES_DB`="postgres": The postgres database name.
 + `POSTGRES_DB_HOST`="db": Hostname/ IP of the database.
 + `POSTGRES_DB_PORT`="5432": The port of the database.